antoinebrl/antoinebrl.github.io/_posts/2022-02-06-rl-mars-lander.md

 I had one more trick in my sleeve in case base64 was insufficient.
 So far I have only been using chars contained in the [ASCII table](https://en.wikipedia.org/wiki/ASCII).
-The hack is to group two consecutive utf-8 chars into one utf-16 chars.
+The hack is to group two consecutive utf-8 chars into one utf-16 char.
 It's way less readable and practible but we get another 50% reduction!
 Look at this monstrosity:

 ```python